DeclanChidlow/vale.rocks/src/posts/pda-browsers.md

 LunaSuite Pro released in 1997 or 1998, complete with [LunaSuite Web](https://web.archive.org/web/19980611214502/http://www.lunatech.com/products/lunasuite/features/web.ltml), the Newton's most capable web browser.
 It adds three ways to access the web.
 Via the app Go-To, which lets a user directly input a URL; via Bookmarks, which provides a selection of pre-selected pages (that can also be managed); or via LunaRoamer, which is a complete browser interface.
 Through LunaRoamer, Go-To and Bookmarks can also be accessed.
 The browser supports GIF and JPEG images, including animated GIFs; audio in Sun Microsystem's `.au` format; some of HTML 3.2, including frames, tables, and forms; and configurable URL filtering.
 Unfortunately, being the most capable browser, it pushes the Newton a bit _too_ far at times, leading to instability.

+In 1998 [NotesWeb](https://www.newted.org/resources/notesweb/Read_Me_Japanese.html) was released.
+Instead of being a full, dedicated application, it is an applet that uses the Newton's Notes application.
+Extremely simple in function, it doesn't support frames or forms, nor bookmarks, caching, or proxies.

 [Courier](https://40hz.org/Pages/newton/packages/courier/) is a simple, text-only web browser for Newton OS 2.1 which first released in 2003.
 Unlike typical browsers, Courier treats webpages like notes in the Newton's notepad, which itself acts like a normal notepad.
 There are no 'bookmarks' for you can save a page by simply opening a new note, almost like a browser tab.
 However, these tabs can be filed into folders and renamed arbitrarily, and their individual history is saved.
 It is a very interesting system.

 <figure class="pixelated">